-Especially in the area of B2B, international deliveries of goods represent an essential part of daily business.
+Especially in B2B, international deliveries of goods are an essential part of daily business.
 All companies based in Germany deliver their goods abroad.
 Likewise, many foreign companies make cross-border deliveries of goods.
-In the context of international trade in goods, however, the question often arises as to the law under which existing claims can be asserted and before which court these can be enforced.
+In the context of international trade in goods, however, the question often arises as to the law governing existing claims and the court before which they can be enforced.

 Our German contract lawyers will advise you on applying the UN Convention on Contracts for the International Sale of Goods in connection with the agreement of international sales contracts.
-We explain the rights and obligations of the parties to the sales contract associated with this legal system and illustrate the circumstances under which the application of the UN Sales Law is excluded.
+We explain the rights and obligations of the parties to the sales contract under this legal system and illustrate the circumstances in which the application of the UN Sales Law is excluded.

 Please, do not hesitate to contact us directly for specialised legal assistance.